 We provide 125% of the current NIH salary for your year as a postdoc and cover your institution’s fringe rate.
 This amount is adjusted for the second year of the fellowship.
 We offer an additional $10,000 in operational support and $3,500 for travel and conferences, per year.

 The payment schedule is outlined in the acceptance letter and grant agreement in your welcome packet.
 Your award will be forwarded to you each year by your institution.

 The fellowship provides two years of funding.

-As a first-year fellow, you are responsible for submitting an interim report outlining your first year of research.
+As a first-year fellow, you are responsible for submitting a progress report outlining your first year of research.
 Please consult your welcome packet for your individual report deadline.
 Your second year of funding is contingent upon receipt and approval of this report.
 You are expected to attend the Charles H. Revson Biomedical Fellows Meeting and Dinner in New York City and to present a poster displaying your research.

-The interim report includes a complete, itemized list of expenditures, which needs to come directly from the department at your institution responsible for administering grant funds; and a report summarizing your work to date.
+The progress report includes a complete, itemized list of expenditures, which needs to come directly from the department at your institution responsible for administering grant funds; and a report summarizing your work to date.
 The format of this report is up to you.
 We do not have a minimum or maximum page limit, but past submissions have generally been between 5-10 pages.
 The majority of the report (70-80%) should focus on what you have already accomplished, and the rest can be devoted to future plans.
 If the scope of the aims of your project has changed, please also include a brief explanation as to why this transition occurred.
 Please consult your individual welcome packet for deadlines, as these dates vary from year to year.